What better gift for mom or grandma than a one-of-a-kind custom melamine plate featuring a child’s artwork?

 In 1998, Hodges explained the manufacturing process to the Miami Herald, describing how the art was actually embedded into the plate itself.

-He said that the plastic dishes were created by sandwiching the drawings between two pieces of melamine plastic.
+He said that the plastic dishes — at least up to that point — were created by sandwiching the drawings between two pieces of melamine plastic.
 They were then molded for three minutes at 300 degrees, and with 1000 pounds of pressure per square inch (psi).

 Jokingly, he added, “We tell our customers our products are biodegradable, because nobody throws them away.”

 PS: Yes, you can still order these custom plates today!
 According to their company history page, they’re the same business, but now are called Makit Products.
 (The production process has also been updated for the modern era.)
-See what you can get here.
+See what may be available on Amazon here.

 How to make your kid’s favorite dish: Offer from McArthur Dairy (1972)